-Ambient Nr concentrations of gaseous NH3, HNO3 and HONO and aerosol NH4 and NO3- were monitored monthly at the 55 sites of the inferential network from early 2007

-- 5 onwards using DELTA systems (DEnuder for Long-Term Atmospheric sampling, described in detail in Sutton et al., 2001 and Tang et al., 2009) (Table 2).
-Briefly, the DELTA sampling "train" consists of two coated borosilicate glass denuder tubes in series for scrubbing acidic trace gases (HNO3, SO2, HCI, HONO), followed by two denuders for NH3 and finally by a filter-pack assembly with a first impregnated filter to - capture aerosol phase anions (NO $3^-$ , SO $4^{2-}$ , CI $^-$ ) as well as base cations (Na $^+$ , Mg $^{2+}$ , 10 $Ca^{2+}$ ), and a second filter to collect the evolved particulate $NH_4^+$ .
-Air is sampled at a rate of 0.3-0.4 I min-1 and directly into the first denuder with no inlet line to avoid sampling losses.
-Denuders for acid gases and filters for aerosol anions and base cations are coated/impregnated with potassium carbonate/glycerol, while for gaseous NH3 and - aerosol $NH_4^+$ citric acid or phosphorous acid is used.
-The empirically determined ef-15 fective size cut-off for aerosol sampling is of the order of 4.5 μm (Nemitz, unpublished data).
+Ambient N_r concentrations of gaseous NH_3 , HNO_3 and HONO and aerosol NH_4^+ and NO_3^- were monitored monthly at the 55 sites of the inferential network from early 2007 onwards using DELTA systems (DEnuder for Long-Term Atmospheric sampling, described in detail in Sutton et al., 2001 and Tang et al., 2009) (Table 2).
+Briefly, the DELTA sampling "train" consists of two coated borosilicate glass denuder tubes in series for scrubbing acidic trace gases (HNO3, SO2, HCl, HONO), followed by two denuders for NH3 and finally by a filter-pack assembly with a first impregnated filter to capture aerosol phase anions $(NO_3^-, SO_4^{2-}, Cl^-)$ as well as base cations (Na+, Mg2+, Ca2+), and a second filter to collect the evolved particulate NH_4^+ .
+Air is sampled at a rate of $0.3-0.41 \text{ min}^{-1}$ and directly into the first denuder with no inlet line to avoid sampling losses.
+Denuders for acid gases and filters for aerosol anions and base cations are coated/impregnated with potassium carbonate/glycerol, while for gaseous NH3 and aerosol NH4+ citric acid or phosphorous acid is used.
+The empirically determined effective size cut-off for aerosol sampling is of the order of 4.5 μm (E. Nemitz, unpublished data).

-The DELTA sampling trains were prepared and assembled in seven coordinator laboratories (CEAM, Spain; CEH, United Kingdom; FAL/vTI, Germany; INRA, France;
+The DELTA sampling trains were prepared and assembled in seven coordinator laboratories (CEAM, Spain; CEH, United Kingdom; FAL/vTI, Germany; INRA, France; MHSC, Croatia; NILU, Norway; and SHMU, Slovakia), sent out to the inferential sites for monthly field exposure, then sent back to the laboratories for denuder/filter extraction and analysis.
+The DELTA systems thus provided monthly mean ambient N_r concentrations for each site of the network; this paper deals,unless otherwise stated, with the data collected during the first two years (2007-2008) of the whole monitoring period (2007-2010).

-- MHSC, Croatia; NILU, Norway; and SHMU, Slovakia), sent out to the inferential sites for monthly field exposure, then sent back to the laboratories for denuder/filter extraction and analysis.
-The DELTA systems thus provided monthly mean ambient Nr concentrations for each site of the network; this paper deals, unless otherwise stated, with the data collected during the first two years (2007-2008) of the whole monitoring period (2007 - 2010).25 - To ensure comparability of data provided by the different laboratories, DELTA intercomparison campaigns were carried out at yearly intervals at selected sites as part of a defined QA/QC programme, whereby seven sample trains (one provided by each laboratory) were exposed side by side for a month and then extracted and analysed by each laboratory (Tang et al., 2009).
+To ensure comparability of data provided by the different laboratories, DELTA intercomparison campaigns were carried out at yearly intervals at selected sites as part of a defined QA/QC programme, whereby seven sample trains (one provided by each laboratory) were exposed side by side for a month and then extracted and analysed by each laboratory (Tang et al., 2009).
 In addition to this full intercomparison exercise, in which the whole sample train management (preparation, coating, impregnation, assembly, dispatching, exposure, field handling, extraction, analysis) was tested, each laboratory also regularly received synthetic solutions for "blind" analysis from three chemical intercomparison centres: CEH, Scotland; EMEP/NILU, Norway; and the Global Atmospheric Watch program (GAW) of the WMO.
 The results of the first DELTA intercomparisons were presented in Tang et al. (2009); an in-depth analysis of the full concentration dataset will be published in a companion paper (Tang et al., 2011).

 In addition to the monthly denuder and filter Nr concentration data provided by DELTA systems, ambient NO2 concentrations were monitored by chemiluminescence on an hourly or half-hourly basis at a number of sites (BE-Bra, FI-Hyy, IT-Ren, NL-Spe, FI-Lom, HU-Bug, UK-AMo, CH-Oe1, UK-EBu, FR-Gri, IT-Cas).
-Although NO2 concentration were not measured at all sites, the available data are useful to assess the likely magnitude of ecosystem NO2 uptake relative to total Nr dry deposition and the variability between model predictions for NO2 deposition.
-For the remaining sites, mean modelled NO2 concentrations from the EMEP 50 km × 50 km model output for the year 2004 were used.
+Although NO2 concentrations were not measured at all sites, and although NO2 measurements based on a conversion to NO by molybdenum converters, followed by O3 chemiluminescence, are known to be biased high due to interferences by PAN and HNO3 (Steinbacher et al., 2007), the available data are useful to assess the likely magnitude of ecosystem NO2 uptake relative to total Nr dry deposition and the variability between model predictions for NO2 deposition.
+For the remaining sites, mean modelled NO2 concentrations from the EMEP $50 \text{ km} \times 50 \text{ km}$ model output for the year 2004 were used.